+Until the building of the causeways,

+Benbecula was isolated at high tide and during storm surges.
+The

-WWII German U-boat on the surface, the reason for RAF Benbecula crossings could be dangerous on a rising tide, in the fog, or in the dark, and were never suitable for road vehicles.
-In fact the first outside direct links were by air, due to the lack of a suitable harbour.
+crossings could be dangerous on a

+rising tide, in the fog, or in the dark,

+and were never suitable for road

+vehicles.
+In fact the first outside

+direct links were by air, due to the

+lack of a suitable harbour.